Student Rights & Safety

 Suggestions Specific to Sexual misconduct

-Because some evidence dissipates quickly, particularly evidence that may be located on the body, individuals who have been sexually assaulted and wish to preserve evidence should go to a medical facility immediately to seek a medical examination and/or evidence collection.
+Because some evidence dissipates quickly, especially on the body, individuals who have been sexually assaulted should seek medical care immediately.
+There, they can receive a medical examination and/or have evidence collected.

-An individual who has been sexually assaulted should not shower, bathe, douche, smoke, brush teeth, eat, drink, or change clothes or bedding before seeking medical attention.
+A person who has been sexually assaulted should avoid showering, bathing, or douching.
+They should also avoid smoking, brushing teeth, eating, drinking, or changing clothes or bedding before seeking medical attention.

 To file a report with LRSC, use the Sexual Misconduct Reporting Form.
-To speak to someone in person, go to our Get Help page or contact LRSC Title IX Coordinators found on the Title IX Resources page.
+To speak with someone, visit the Get Help page or contact LRSC Title IX Coordinators.